nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_summary.md

 {% include callout.html content="Please see HTML guidance in the [Encounters](accessrecord_view_encounters.html) section. " type="primary" %}

-{% include important.html content="the Section title for Encounters on the Summary View should explicitly state 'Last 3 Encounters'.
-The columns and content should be as per the HTML guidance for Encounters with the exception of only 3 rows in the table." %}
+{% include custominfocallout.html content="**Important:** the Section title for Encounters on the Summary View should explicitly state 'Last 3 Encounters'.
+The columns and content should be as per the HTML guidance for Encounters with the exception of only 3 rows in the table." type="warning" %}

 ## Example View ##